AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-find-work.md

  </tbody>
 </table>

-## Use the Menu to navigate projects
+## Use the [!UICONTROL Menu] to navigate projects

-You can use the Menu icon to navigate to parent items in a project.
+You can use the [!UICONTROL Menu] icon to navigate to parent items in a project.

 ![](assets/go-back-to-work-list-350x314.png)